jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 `*foo()` here has four `yield ..` expressions, each of which will result in a pause of the generator waiting for a resumption value, which will then be used in the various expression contexts as shown.

 `yield` is not an operator, though when used like `yield 1` it sure looks like it.
-Since `yield` can be used all by itself as in `var x = yield;`, thinking of it as an operator can sometimes be misleading.
+Because `yield` can be used all by itself as in `var x = yield;`, thinking of it as an operator can sometimes be misleading.

-Technically `yield ..` is of the same "expression precedence" --similar conceptually to operator precedence -- as an assignment expression like `a = 3`.
+Technically, `yield ..` is of the same "expression precedence" -- similar conceptually to operator precedence -- as an assignment expression like `a = 3`.
 That means `yield ..` can basically appear anywhere `a = 3` can validly appear.

 Let's illustrate the symmetry: